|

 gNa+

-Design Architecture+Design at the boundary of logic+poetry / sensation+imagination Gerard Nadeau, AIA, LEED AP e.: gerard@gnaplusdesign.netp.: 617.501.9618
+Design Architecture+Design at the boundaries of logic+poetry / sensation+imagination Gerard Nadeau, AIA, LEED AP e.: gerard @ gnaplus.netp.: 617.501.9618

-is a comprehensive design practice embracing public art, residential, commercial and retail construction.
+research-based design practice embracing public art, residential, commercial and retail construction.
 Focused on the role

 of design and construction in enhancing meaning in our lives, we believe that sensitivity and innovation are our most important